-All activities funded with CDGB funds must meet one of the CDBG program's National Objectives: benefit low- and moderate-income persons; aid in the prevention or elimination of slum or blight; or meet community development needs having a particular urgency, as defined in 24 CFR 570.208.
-The Participant certifies that the improvements to the Property will assist in providing services benefiting low and moderate income persons by providing tangible benefits to program and income eligible residents, the services as more fully described in Exhibit B
+All activities funded with CDGB funds must meet one of the CDBG program's National Objectives: benefit low- and moderate-income persons; aid in the prevention or elimination of slums or blight; or meet community development needs having a particular urgency, as defined in 24 CFR 570.208.
+The Participant certifies that the activity(ies) carried out under this Agreement will meet the National Objective of benefiting low and moderate income persons by providing tangible benefits to program and income eligible residents of the NRSA, via services specific to the NRSA, with such tangible benefits more fully described in Exhibit A.

-C. Levels of Accomplishment-Goals and Performance Measures
+C. Levels of Accomplishment - Goals and Performance